 If you are struggling with something in your game, often it’s because you have one or more beliefs which conflict with each other.

-The desire to hit the ball as far as you can, and the need to keep it in the fairway.
+The belief you need to hit the ball as far as you can, and the desire to keep it in the fairway.

-The desire to hit a great shot, and the hope you don’t make a fool of yourself.
+The belief you need to hit a great shot, and the hope you don’t make a fool of yourself.

 By asking different questions, you expose your beliefs and by doing so, realise what is most important to you.